Popcore/verisart/README.md

 # Verisart Exercise
 A REST API that allows users to create and exchanges certificates.

-## Desing Notes
+## Design Notes
 The application is built according to the following principles:
 - certificates can be created, edited and exchanged by existing users only.
 - no authentication is enforced apart from the above cases.
 - transactions are stored in a chronological order in the in memory store.
 Not required but nice to have in case we need to retrieve the transaction history of a certificate.
 - the application uses email addresses as user identifiers.
 This is ok emails are guarnteed to be unique, but it has the disadvantage of using the same ids to generate URLs.
 This should not be allowed in a production enviroment but it is accepted for demo purposes.
 - at present transaction can only be accepted.
-But the system is desgined to allow for rejection too.
+But the system is designed to allow for rejection too.

 ## Build and Run the app
 The easiest way to get download the application and its dependencies is via `go get`
 ```
 go get -d github.com/popcore/verisart
 ```
-which will create a copy of the application on yout GOPATH (without installing it).
+which will create a copy of the application on your GOPATH (without installing it).
 Alternatively this repository can be cloned or downloaded directly.

 After the repositry has been cloned or downloaded `cd` in the `verisart` directory and follow the steps below.
 The application can be built and run with and without docker.